angular2-course-material/angular-2-4-examples/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0-rc.1.

+# What this example cover
+- Lazy Loading
+- Usage forRoot and forChild
+- Export modules to be used for third party modules
+- Child routes
+- Transclusion
+- Observables
+- Search
+- Async pipe
+- Sockets

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.